How to Winterize Your Outdoor Spigot

 Check all your spigots and faucets for leaks or drips.
 Dripping can indicate a leaky cartridge or washer, which can freeze and block up a spigot or pipe.
 If you find any, replace the fixture before the temperature drops.

 Step 3: Drain your spigots and pipes

 You want to get as much water out of your pipes as possible.
-The best way to do this is to shut off your interior shut-off valve leading to your outdoor spigots and then opening those spigots to let the water drain out of them.
+The best way to do this is to shut off your interior shut-off valve leading to your outdoor spigots and then open those spigots to let the water drain out of them.
 You should leave the spigots open for a few hours.

 If you do not have an indoor shut-off valve, this step is even more necessary to insulate the spigot from the outdoors.

 Step 4: Add outdoor faucet covers

 The last step to winterizing your outdoor spigots is to install covers over them to insulate and protect them.
 Even if you have frost-free spigots, you should invest in faucet covers.
 You can find square or dome-shaped covers that are padded with thick fabric to keep your spigot insulated through freezing temperatures.

 Want to read more?
 Check out our other winter blogs:

 About the Author: William Iliev, Mr. Rooter Plumbing of Charlotte

 William has been a trusted plumber and owner of Mr. Rooter Plumbing of Charlotte since 2003.
 With over 15 years to back him, William has experience with a wide range of plumbing-related solutions and systems.
 He and his team specialize in water heater services, tree root plumbing repairs, and more.